Love Does Not Keep Record of Wrongs

 "சகலத்தையும் தாங்கும், சகலத்தையும் விசுவாசிக்கும், சகலத்தையும் நம்பும், சகலத்தையும் சகிக்கும்." — 1 கொரிந்தியர் 13:7 (TAOVBSI)

-- Repentance can be genuine.
+- Repentance can be genuine and lasting

-- Failure is not final.
+- Failure is not the final word over anyone's story

 Barnabas and Paul (பர்னபாவும் பவுலும்)